thegetty/quire-docs/content/docs-v1/getting-started.md

 ## Copy an Existing Project

 In addition to starting a Quire project from scratch as described in the previous section, you can also copy and work on a pre-existing Quire project.
 You would do this if you are collaborating with others on a publication.
 Keep in mind that changes are made locally.
-A hosting service such as GitHub or GitLab is recommended to share changes with other collaborators .
+A hosting service such as GitHub or GitLab is recommended to share changes with other collaborators.

 1. Copy the Quire project directory into your home directory (typically from a thumb drive, Dropbox/Google Drive, or hosting service).